leonardo-couto/nodejs-binaries/README.md

 **Usage**

-In your pom add the following properties and dependency.
+In your pom.xml add the following properties and dependency.

 ```xml
   <project>